riteshitey/AWS-SAA-C02-Study-Guide/README.md

+Subject: Trek Location Updated to Andharban

+Hi Everyone,

+As we were getting many offline requests to change the location to Andharban, we’ve decided to go with this new trek spot.

+Please continue with the payment process and share the screenshot with Srinivas Katari as previously mentioned.

+For more details, refer to the Confluence page: https://confluence.barcapint.com/display/~G01246968/Trek++24th+Aug.

+Looking forward to an amazing experience with you all!

+Regards,
+Om

 # AWS SAA-C02 Study GuideThis study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:
   1. Stephane Maarek's <a href="https://links.datacumulus.com/aws-certified-sa-associate-coupon">Ultimate AWS Certified Solutions Architect Associate 2021 course</a> (permanent discount available through this link) or A Cloud Guru's <a href="https://acloud.guru/learn/aws-certified-solutions-architect-associate">AWS Certified Solutions Architect Associate SAA-C02 course</a>